Legal Advice for Compensation Insurance Claims & TPD Payouts

 3. Use Supportive Devices: Consider using a neck pillow or seat cushion to provide extra support.

-4. Avoid Sudden Movements: Try to avoid sudden stops, starts, or turns while driving.
+4. Avoid Sudden Movements: Avoid sudden stops, starts, or turns while driving.

 5. Take Breaks: If you start to feel discomfort or pain, pull over and take a break.